Federal Cyber Crimes Lawyer Chicago

 Understanding Federal Cyber Crimes

-Federal cyber crimes are prosecuted under several statutes, most commonly the Computer Fraud and Abuse Act (CFAA), 18 U.S.C. § 1030.
-This law criminalizes unauthorized access to computers and networks as well as conduct involving damage to computer systems or theft of digital information.
+Federal cyber crimes are prosecuted under several federal statutes, most commonly the Computer Fraud and Abuse Act (CFAA), 18 U.S.C. § 1030, and often overlap with complex white collar crime allegations.

 Common Types of Federal Cyber Crime Charges

-Cyber crime charges can arise in many different situations.
-Some of the most common allegations include:
+Federal cyber crime allegations can arise in many different situations.

 Unauthorized Computer Access

-Unauthorized access cases involve allegations that a person intentionally accessed a computer system without permission or exceeded authorized access.
+Federal prosecutors may allege that a defendant intentionally accessed a computer or network without authorization or exceeded authorized access.

 These cases may involve: